The Gone-Away World: Plot summary

-The story begins with the characters in the "Nameless Bar", a title that is a reference to the main character's namelessness.
-The company they work for, the Haulage & HazMat Emergency Civil Freebooting Company is hired by Jorgmund to deal with power failures and a fire that has broken out on the Jorgmund pipe itself, endangering the "backbone" of their world and their very existence.
-As the company sets off, the unnamed protagonist starts thinking about his past, from the day he first met Gonzo.
-It recounts his relationship with Elizabeth Soames, whom he meets as a youth studying martial arts under the tutelage of Master Wu.
-Wu's school, the Voiceless Dragon, is the mortal enemy of the Society of the Clockwork Hand.
-The struggle between the two eventually converges with the protagonist's efforts to oppose the misdeeds of Jorgmund in the Go-Away War's aftermath.
+The story begins with the characters in the "Nameless Bar".
+The company they work for, the Haulage & HazMat Emergency Civil Freebooting Company is hired by Jorgmund to extinguish a fire that has broken out on the Jorgmund pipe itself, endangering what remains of humanity.
+As the company sets off, the unnamed protagonist reminiscences back to the day he first met Gonzo, and his path through high school, college, and then joining the military.
+The book recounts his relationship with Elizabeth Soames, whom he meets as a youth studying martial arts under the tutelage of Master Wu.
+Wu's school, the Voiceless Dragon, is the mortal enemy of a band of ninjas called the Society of the Clockwork Hand.
+In the end, the story comes back to the opening passage and the effort to extinguish the burning pipeline, which turns out to be maliciously connected to enemies that Gonzo and the protagonist have been dealing with for many years, and to evil plans by Jorgmund itself.
+Gonzo and others close to the protagonist are kidnapped, leading to a final confrontation, the revelation of the horrors behind the manufacture of FOX, and the final resolution of the long battle between the ninjas and the Voiceless Dragon.

 Reception

 Linda L. Richards, editor of January Magazine, praised the novel saying that it "leaves the reader gasping for both adjectives and description.
 It’s a powerful and accomplished first novel that weaves elements of romance, mystery, SF/F and -- yes -- thriller together in a way that leaves no doubt that the master storyteller gene really is something that can be passed along."
 She also said "Harkaway's style puts me a bit in mind of the very best of Douglas Adams for the pure skittering, off-the-wall humor and of Douglas Coupland’s keen eye for cultural detail and well-developed sense of the ridiculous."
 Steven Poole was mixed in his review for The Guardian said "Reading The Gone-Away World is a bit like spending a week with a hyperactive puppy: there are delightful moments aplenty, but it's slightly wearing over the long run.
 Still, any author who has come up with the beautifully silly plan of melding a kung-fu epic with an Iraq-war satire and a Mad Max adventure has to be worth keeping an eye on."
 Ed King was again somewhat mixed in his review for The Daily Telegraph saying "but amid the chapter-long digressions and manic proliferation of characters, the narrative threatens to collapse under the weight of its own excess.
 Words clearly come easily to Harkaway (his father is John le Carré; perhaps it runs in the family) but he tends to lose sight of the plot and his duty to the reader.
 Nevertheless, The Gone-Away World is an impressive feat of imagination and a wildly exuberant ride."

 The Gone-Away World was nominated in 2009 for a Locus Award for Best First Novel and a BSFA Award for Best Novel.